Finciero/errors/Readme.md

     case errors.StatusBadRequest:
       // manage bad requests
       w.WriteHeader(err.StatusCode)
-      json.Decoder(w).Decode(err) // there is no much more to do in case of failure return
+      json.NewEncoder(w).Encoder(err) // there is no much more to do in case of failure return
     case err.StatusInternalServer:
       // manage internal server
       w.WriteHeader(err.StatusCode)
-      json.Decoder(w).Decode(err) // there is no much more to do in case of failure return
+      json.NewEncoder(w).Encoder(err) // there is no much more to do in case of failure return
     default:
       // other unexpected error should be considered an internal server error err = errors.NewFromError(errors.StatusInternalServer, err)
       w.WriteHeader(err.StatusCode)
-      json.Decoder(w).Decode(err) // at this point we need to ignore a possible error return
+      json.NewEncoder(w).Encode(err) // at this point we need to ignore a possible error return
     }
   }